LestherSK/AVR-LCD/README.md

 #define LCD PORTD
 ```

-The upper four bits of LCD are used for data, the lower 4 won't be touched
+The upper four bits of LCD are used for data, the lower 4 won't be touched.
+Unless they are used for the comm lines.

 ## Notes